Bitcoin Decoded: What Every Smart Forex Trader Needs to Know | fxTsignals.com

 The Blockchain Revolution Beyond Bitcoin

 Bitcoin's greatest legacy may not be Bitcoin itself, but the blockchain technology it introduced to the world.
 Smart contracts, decentralized finance (DeFi), non-fungible tokens (NFTs), and central bank digital currencies (CBDCs) all trace their lineage back to Nakamoto's original whitepaper.
-The sectors being transformed include supply chain management, healthcare data, cross-border payments, and digital identity — the applications are almost limitless.
+The sectors being transformed include supply chain management, healthcare data, cross-border payments, and digital identity.

 Regulatory Landscape: Navigating Uncertainty